Start free demo →

 What's coming — and why I'm telling you now.

 Budget Planner is coming in Q3 2027.
 This is the module that closes the loop I've been chasing since the beginning: not just tracking time, but seeing whether a project is profitable once you account for time, direct costs, and the rate you're billing at.
 The Excel replacement I always needed but never had built into my workflow.
-Etsy Integration is coming in Q3 2026 — for the Etsy sellers who've told me they're running their shops on a combination of sticky notes and optimism.
-And an AI and SMM assistant in Q1 2027 for the social media managers and content teams who've asked for something that actually understands their workflow.
 I'm telling you now because the people who join early get the best price and get to influence what gets built.
 Waitlist members get access first.
 If you've been paying €300/month for tools you're moderately annoyed by, now is a good time to try something built by someone who was in exactly that position.

 The honest version of the pitch.

 I'm not going to tell you Melororium will solve all your productivity problems.
 I'm going to tell you what it actually does: it combines the core functionality of a project management tool, a time tracker, and a team coordination system into one workspace that you pay for once.
 If you're a freelancer, you get a task system and a time tracker that talk to each other, at a price that doesn't require a monthly decision about whether to keep paying.
 If you're running a small agency of three to seventeen people, you get a team workspace where everyone can see what's happening, time gets tracked where work happens, and the per-seat pricing model doesn't punish you for growing.
-If you're an Etsy seller trying to run a real business on a spreadsheet and intuition, you get an operations system that was designed for exactly your situation.
 That's the pitch.
 It's not glamorous.
 But I've been building tools for people who do real work, and real work doesn't need glamour.
 It needs something that works every day and doesn't invoice you for the privilege.

 Stop paying rent on your own workflow.

-Melororium gives freelancers and small teams a permanent, modular workspace — tasks, timers, and project tracking in one place.
-One-time payment.
-No monthly fees.
+Melororium gives small teams a modular workspace — tasks, timers, and project tracking in one place.
+One flat monthly fee for your whole team.